thegetty/quire-docs/content/resources/workshop.md

 2. Make any changes you would like to the Markdown
 3. Preview the results

+You can use this page of the Quire documentation as a reference: http://quire.getty.edu/docs-v1/fundamentals/#markdown-basics.

 ## Part 3.
 Going Deeper with YAML

-Now that you are more comfortable with the CLI and working in Markdown, let's dig deeper into the role YAML plays in a Quire project, and take a closer look at the `_data` and `_assets` folders.
+In addition to Markdown, the other format you will save content in in Quire is YAML.
+Let's learn more about the different roles YAML plays in your Quire project, taking a closer look at Page YAML the `.yaml` files found in the `_data` folder.

 ### YAML

 **What is YAML?**

 YAMl literally stands for "YAML Ain't Markup Language".
-This hints at the fact that YAML serves a different purpose than Markdown.
-While YAML is also written in a plain-text, human-readable format, it's primary purpose is saving text/content as data.
+YAML is also written in a plain-text, human-readable format, it's primary purpose is saving text/content as data.
+It's less about how the content is written and more about how and where the information is saved in your project.
+YAML is formatted as the name of a data item (a key), followed by a colon, a space, and then the data item’s value.
+A key-value pair.

+Here is an example of how YAML is formatted:

+`title: My Project`

+"Title" represents the key and "My Project" represents the value.

 **What are the benefits of using YAML?**

 YAML is a way of capturing information that appears in multiple places throughout your project and is therefore treated like data.
 This prevents you from needing to write things multiple times.
+YAML is also considered easier to read and write than other data-specific formats, like JSON, especially for non-developers.

 **Examples of YAML in a Quire Project**